Disclosure on (EU) 2019/2088 Regulation

 - companies that do not guarantee a respect for human rights in the exercise of any of their activities.

-Consideration of adverse sustainability impacts – art.
-4
+“Transparency of adverse sustainability impacts at entity level”

 P101 focuses on early-stage investments in companies operating in the digital sector, mostly Italian, and it supports their growth particularly in terms of technological skills development, job creation, gender equality.
 The SGR is aware that in its investment universe, corporate social responsibility as well as social and environmental impact are crucial for long-term financial targets.

-When the Regulatory Technical Standards (RTSs) come into effect (scheduled for January 1, 2023), P101 intends to fully consider the adverse impacts of its investment decisions on sustainability factors, as established by article 4 of EU Regulation 2019/2088 and further detailed by the Final Report on the RTSs.
+When the Regulatory Technical Standards (RTSs) come into effect (scheduled for January 1, 2023), P101 considers the adverse impacts of its investment decisions on sustainability factors, as established by article 4 of EU Regulation 2019/2088, on funds classified as art.
+8 or art.
+9.